 README.TXT

 Nobody ever reads the manual.
 Well, that's mainly a guy thing but, in this case, it's worthwhile taking a look.
 Not only are there lots of handy tips but also a great storyline that is fun to read.
 Come on, there are nasty wizards, medieval castles and winged unicorns which is all great stuff!!
-For those that still won't read it, here's my take:
+For those who still won't read it, here's my take on it:

 Guardian Castle is above the villages in the valley below.
 They're under attack by the wizards of the Northlands whos minions have found a way into the tunnels under the mountain atop which it sits.